barne856/squint/README.md

 #include <squint/tensor.hpp>
 ```

-For CMake projects, you can use FetchContent:
+For CMake projects, you can use FetchContent for a more streamlined integration:

 ```cmake
 include(FetchContent)